astropy/astropy/docs/stats/lombscargle.rst

 array([ 0.16880942,  0.1818131 ,  0.2103278 ])

-Keep in mind that the false alarm probability is not related to whether the highest peak is the *correct* peak, but rather is the probability that it may have arisen from chance in the absence of a signal.
+Keep in mind that the false alarm probability is not related to whether the highest peak is the *correct* peak, but rather is the probability that the peak may have arisen by chance in the absence of a signal.

 Periodogram Algorithms
 ======================